 Arguments about transport don’t normally count as special educational provision, so the SEND Tribunal cannot deal with disagreements over transport alone.

-Before you consider an appeal it’s always a good idea to get proper legal advice.
-Our team of SEND Solicitors run a weekly clinic which you can book a place on.
+Before you consider an appeal it’s always a good idea to get proper legal advice call 01795 472291 and book an appointment with SEND Solicitor.
 Alternatively, if you are unable to attend the clinic you can make an appointment to speak to one of the team which includes a Solicitor whose own children have Autism and ADHD.